 Image source: You Tube

 Some bamboo mattresses are so-called because they are covered in bamboo fabric.
-Most bamboo covers are comprised of around 40 percent bamboo, with the remaining fabric sourced from cotton or polyester.

 How does the bamboo get made into a fabric?